microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 Use the following steps to connect to the VM with RDP and prepare for the next module.

 1. Use Remote Desktop to connect into the Virtual Machine.
+Users who cannot use RDP and have deployed a Bastion service can connect to the VM.
+Read these instructions on how to connect to a VM with a Bastion service: https://docs.microsoft.com/azure/bastion/bastion-connect-vm-rdp.
     1. In the Azure Portal for your virtual machine select **Connect** from the left-hand menu.
     1. Under Native RDP click on **Select**.
     1. Scroll down to **Download and open the RDP file** and click on Download RDP file.